Updated Aug. 13, 2018

 No state-appropriated or tuition dollars are being used for these outside law firm expenses, as well as to pay one temporary agency that prepared records from the independent investigation conducted by Kenneth Wainstein for public release.
 Another temporary agency reviewing Wainstein records was paid with state funds.

 (The University previously disclosed expenses or services provided by three law firms and one public relations agency between late 2012 and mid-2015 that were related to the academic irregularities.
 That story, dated Oct.
 26, 2015, is published below.
-Those total expenses were about $7,565,940.
-Of that total, an estimated $850,000 was for legal work on a federal admissions lawsuit not related to the academic irregularities.)
+Those total expenses were about $7,565,940.)

 Outside Law Firms: Cost Breakouts and Context